 - name: execute Ghost Inspector suite

-The standalone Docker image can be used to test your existing Docker application without the need to modify your existing container(s).
-The following example will build and start the application under test in the background, and then use ghostinspector/test-runner-standalone
+The Ghost Inspector CLI image can also be used to test your Docker application without the need to modify your existing container(s).
+The following example will build and start the application under test in the background, and then utilize our ghostinspector/cli image to create a temporary VPN tunnel (using ngrok) to your Docker app and execute your suite against it:

 jobs: